shashankjakka/Mushroom-Classification/Solution/README.md

 ## KEY TAKE AWAYS

 Almond and Anise smell mushroom -> You will live!<br />
-Odorless and green or chocolate or white pores -> You will most probably die!<br />
+Odorless green or chocolate or white pores mushrooms -> You will most probably die!<br />
 Any other smell -> Certain death!<br />
 The rest ones -> Happy eating!<br />